geobricks/geobricks_raster_correlation/README.md

 The returned json:

  * corr['stats']  contains the statistics: slope, p_value, std_err, intercept, r_value
- * corr['series']  contains the output series that can be used directly as an Highcharts input.
+ * corr['series'] contains the output series that can be used directly as an Highcharts input or with Matplotlib.